thearijain/OfficialVistaValue/README.md

 <img src="https://github.com/thearijain/OfficialVistaValue/blob/master/Pictures/Keys.png" width="355" height="300" img align="right">

 ## Data Persistence
 After discussing different options to persist data, we decided the most logical as well as the the easiest would be to implement Apple's native User Defaults.
 This way the data is stored locally on your device and you don't have to have Wi-Fi or data to use the app.
 Since user defaults is essentially just a backend dictionary where data is stored by keys we made a key for every category we allotted as an expense option.
 Putting this in a struct allowed us to access the keys easily throughout any swift file.

-## Lottie Animations!
+## Lottie Animations
-Having animations on this app was very important to us as we wanted to be able to have an extremely user friendly and receptive UI. ((((INSERT GIF OF CHECK MARK ANIMATION HERE)))
+Having animations on this app was very important to us as we wanted to be able to have an extremely user friendly and receptive UI.
+The app immediately loads up with loading animation and the background of the home screen is painted with falling coins.
+It's practically impossibly to not notice the animations scattered throughout the app.  ((((INSERT GIF OF CHECK MARK ANIMATION HERE)))